deepnetworkgmbh/joseki/README.md

-# Kubegaard
+# Joseki

-*Kubegaard* is a set of services to help you keeping cloud-infrastructure, kubernetes, and docker-images configuration closer to known best-practices.
+*Joseki* is a set of services to help you keeping cloud-infrastructure, kubernetes, and docker-images configuration closer to known best-practices.

 The project integrates multiple open-sourced tools: